-C. Key Child Protection Considerations to Preserve Family Unity
+C. Key Child Protection Considerations to Promote or Restore Family Unity

-When putting in place policies and practices to minimize family separation and preserve family unity, a human-rights based approach should be used.
-Specifically,
+When putting in place policies and practices to minimize family separation and promote family unity, a human-rights based approach should be used.
+15 Specifically,

 - 1. Children have special protections under the Convention on the Rights of the Child, including rights to life, survival and development. - 2.
 In all decisions involving children, the best interest of the child is a primary consideration.
 This includes decisions made about an individual child or groups of children by authorities of all kinds, including health officials, law enforcement, social and child welfare authorities, border and immigration authorities, justice officials, and executive and legislative bodies.
 It applies to decisions regarding the child's placement, care and support during quarantine. - 3.
-Maintenance of family unity, including family contact must be prioritized when establishing and implementing policies and public health and social measures to contain COVID-19, as the
+Maintenance of family unity, including family contact must be prioritized when establishing and implementing policies and public health and social measures to contain COVID-19, as the right to be cared for by family is a key right of the child.
+Family separation should be a last resort, for the shortest possible time and swift reunification should be prioritized. - 4.
+If a child requires emergency alternative care due to the inability of a caregiver to continue caring for their child, kinship and family-based care are the preferred options and, if not immediately available, should be actively pursued from the first day of the separation of the child from his or her caregiver, with a safe transfer as soon as possible.
+States must recognize the right of parents and guardians to make decisions about their children.